 \subsubsection{Datasets}

-CIFAR100 and CIFAR10 both contain 60000 RGB images.
-50000 of them are applied for training and 10000 for test in the two datasets.
-The images in CIFAR10 and CIFAR100 belong to 10 classes and 100 classes respectively.
-We adopt the same data augmentation policy as introduced in \cite{li2019improved}, which includes random crop, random flip and data normalization.
-We select 5000 of the training sets on CIFAR100 and CIFAR10 respectively for validation.
+CIFAR100 and CIFAR10 both contain 60,000 RGB images.
+In each dataset, 50,000 images are used for training and 10,000 for testing.
+The images in CIFAR10 and CIFAR100 belong to 10 classes and 100 classes, respectively.
+We adopt the same data augmentation policy as introduced in \cite{li2019improved}.
+We select 5000 images from the training sets of CIFAR100 and CIFAR10 for validation.
 The ImageNet dataset contains 1000 classes.
-The training set has 1.2 million images and we select 50000 of them for validation, where the public validation set of the ImageNet is referred to as the test set in this work because the true test set has not been made public.
+Its training set has 1.2 million images and we select 50,000 of them for validation.
+In this work, we refer to the public validation set of ImageNet as the test set because the true test set has not been made publicly available.